antonkvm/transit-display/README.md

 # transit-display

-Display the next public transit departures from you favorite stations on a kiosk-style screen.
+Displays live public transit departures and current weather info on a kiosk-style screen, optimized for low-resource devices like the Raspberry Pi.

-## Some info
+## Basics

-- Uses the [BVG API](https://v6.bvg.transport.rest/api.html) to fetch the public transit info, so it only works in Berlin and surrounding areas.
+- **Public transit**: Uses the [BVG API](https://v6.bvg.transport.rest/api.html) to fetch the public transit info, so it only works in Berlin and surrounding areas.
-- Built for the Pimoroni Hyperpixel 4.0 Square Display, so the resolution is hard coded to 720x720.
-- The app writes the GUI directly to the framebuffer at `/dev/fb0` as a byte array in BGRa pixel format ('reverse' RGB).
-This mode is used bc its what the Pimoroni display says it wants when running `fbset -fb /dev/fb0`.
+- **Weather data**: Uses [Open-meteo API](https://open-meteo.com) to fetch weather data.
+- **Multithreading**: To update the on-screen components independently, dedicated background threads are implemented.
+- **Lighweight rendering**: To avoid unnecessary overhead on the low-powered Pi Zero, the app does not use a high-level GUI framework and instead uses pixel coordinates to compose the interface as an image with [Pillow](https://pypi.org/project/pillow/), which is then written straight into the framebuffer.
+- **Hardware-specific design**: This app was purpose-built for the Pimoroni Hyperpixel 4.0 Square Display (because I still had one from an old project), using its exact resolution and pixel format.
+While not flexible, targeting a specific known hardware allowed for efficient, low-overhead rendering and simplified development without having to bother with scaling logic or abstraction layers.

 ## Setup